EvanKoe/expressive-cutout/README.md

 And my very special thanks to [Sameerasw's Essential app for Android](https://github.com/sameerasw/essentials) which has an AWESOME Material You Expressive implementation.
 He is doing a great job and all his apps feel very polished.

-Also, I would like to thank anyone who has or plans to contribute to the project, may it be by reporting bugs or making PRs.
+I would like to thank everyone that takes part to the project on Discord, Github and Reddit by submitting bugs, requesting features and creating issues.

 ---